Cookie choices

 Use the answer, then move back into action

-Once this objection is resolved, the next move should be a live decision surface that uses the same trust boundary you just reviewed.
+Once this question is resolved, choose the next page that uses the same trust boundary you just reviewed.

 If the product still feels vague after pricing, samples, and privacy controls, the trust objection is not actually resolved yet.